 Newborn Screening Registry

-The Cure SMA Newborn Screening Registry (NBSR) is an online registry established to help the SMA Community—including individuals with SMA, families, clinicians, and researchers—learn more about SMA, better manage symptoms over time, and develop new treatments.
-We invite you to participate by going to the NBSR website and following the instructions to provide Cure SMA with information about your child or patient.
+The Cure SMA Newborn Screening Registry (NBSR) is an online registry established to help our SMA community—including individuals with SMA, families, clinicians, and researchers—learn more about SMA, better manage symptoms over time, and develop new treatments.
+The NBSR is undergoing updates and will be available again later this year.
+Please check back.
+We look forward to your participation.

 Through Prenatal Testing